Test start time+–

 The speaking test will take about 15 minutes per person and they are scheduled to take place between 13:00 and 16:00 for all candidates.
 You can book your speaking test time online at the time of booking your test.

-The main test day of the paper-based test is held near the Finnbrit offices, at Eira High School / Eiran aikuislukio, Iso Roobertinkatu 20–22, 00120 Helsinki.
+The paper-based test takes place near the Finnbrit offices, at Eira High School / Eiran aikuislukio, Iso Roobertinkatu 20–22, 00120 Helsinki.

 Please see a link to Journey Planner / Reittiopas for planning your route to the test venue by public transport: http://www.reittiopas.fi/en/